-This index is based on the full names in a house name: You will find the same Pompeii house may have many different names or has been renamed or referred to by different names, accurately or inaccurately, over the last few centuries.
+This index is based on the full names in a house, villa, bar or tomb name, in Pompeii or surrounding towns and areas.
+You will find the same pompeiiinpictures house may have many different names or has been renamed or referred to by different names, accurately or inaccurately, over the last few centuries.
 Not all houses have names.
 Where there are nameplates on the houses themselves we have used these but most have no nameplate on them.

 The original Roman house names and numbers are not known.
 Those in use today have evolved in a variety of ways since the site was rediscovered and excavated.
 Some houses or shops are named after possible owners if a named artefact such as a seal, or graffiti for example have been found there.
 Others are named after paintings or significant discoveries such as a surgeons instruments or architectural features.
 Many were named after visiting dignitaries, who sometimes visited several times or to several houses and each house may have the same or a similar name.